-Unless BCBSAZ agrees to pay the provider directly, BCBSAZ will send payment to you for whatever benefits are covered under your plan and you will be responsible for paying the out-of-network provider.
+Except for claims covered by the No Surprises Act, or unless BCBSAZ agrees to pay the provider directly, BCBSAZ will send payment to you for whatever benefits are covered under your plan and you will be responsible for paying the out-of-network provider.
 A noncontracted provider will not receive a copy of your EOB and will not know the amount this benefit plan paid you for the claim.